Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: The cutoff case: geometry and grazing trajectories

-\textbf{Spreading effect along grazing trajectories}. \\In order to use the geometrical behaviour of grazing characteristic trajectories, the main issue is to consider velocities bounded from below.
-However, in the same time, we would like to spread a lower bound up to ball centred at $0$ which seems to fail the possibility of having a lower bound on the norm of velocities.
-We shall overcome this problem thanks to the flexibility of the spreading property of the $Q^+$ operator, Lemma $\ref{lem:Q+spread}$, which allows us to extend the radius of the ball from $0$ up to $\sqrt{2}$ times the initial radius.
-The idea is to spread the initial lower bound by induction as long as the origin is strictly outside.
-This will allow us to use the geometrical property of grazing characteristics.
+In order to use the geometrical behaviour of grazing characteristic trajectories, one needs to consider velocities that are bounded from below.
+However, we would like to spread a lower bound up to ball centred at $0$ where a lower bound on the norm of velocities is impossible.
+We shall overcome this problem using the flexibility of the spreading property of the $Q^+$ operator, Lemma $\ref{lem:Q+spread}$, which allows us to extend the radius of the ball from $0$ up to $\sqrt{2}$ times the initial radius.
+The idea is to spread the initial lower bound by induction as long as the origin is strictly outside, where we are allowed to use the geometrical property of grazing characteristics.
 Finally, a last iteration of the spreading property, not requiring any \textit{a priori} knowledge on characteristics, will include $0$ in the lower bound.
-In Corollary $\ref{cor:centredballfar}$ we can fix a special time $\tau_1$ of crossing the frontier of some $\mathcal{U}_l$ and this allows us to derive a lower bound for our function in this special case.
-The second case of grazing trajectories is dealt with Proposition $\ref{prop:grazinggeo}$ where we can find an $l$ for $\mathcal{U}_l$ to control the evolution of the velocity.
+In Corollary $\ref{cor:centredballfar}$ we can fix a special time $\tau_1$ of crossing the frontier of some $\Omega_l$ allowing us to derive a lower bound for our function in this special case.
+The second case of grazing trajectories is dealt with Proposition $\ref{prop:grazinggeo}$ where we can find an $l$ for $\Omega_l$ to control the evolution of the velocity.
 Our goal now will be to find all the constants that are still free and to finally find a time of collision small enough that it will remain the same during all the iteration scheme.